 How to Link a GPO to an OU

-Group Policy Objects (GPOs) are essential for managing user and computer settings in an Active Directory (AD) environment.
-Linking a GPO to an Organizational Unit (OU) ensures that the policies apply only to the users or computers within that OU.
-Here's a detailed guide to linking a GPO to an OU.
+Group Policy Objects (GPOs) play a crucial role in managing user and computer settings within an Active Directory (AD) environment.
+By linking a GPO to an Organizational Unit (OU), you ensure that the policies apply specifically to the users or computers in that OU.

 Steps to Link a GPO to an OU